great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 ## Create a Data Context

-- Use the following command in Python to create a Data Context object:
+- Run the following Python code to create a Data Context object:

     ```python name="tutorials/quickstart/quickstart.py get_context"
     ```

+    The Data Context will detect the previously set environment variables and connect to your GX Cloud account.

-## Connect to data
+## Connect to a Data Asset

 - Run the following Python code to connect to existing `.csv` data stored in the `great_expectations` GitHub repository and create a Validator object: